SJH14o3/many-systems-scheduling/readme.md

 [note that for allocating for this system we added a function that would check if task can be assigned and if it can, it will be allocated there, the whole process is inside a synchronized block] if core is not idle then it would run for a time unit since task is already allocated. if a core is idle, it will get a process from ready queue by polling a process as long as a process can be allocated or queue get's empty. all the removed processes that could not be allocated will be moved to waiting queue. if we could poll a process from ready queue we check waiting queue. we clone it's priority queue first then start polling out processes until a process that can be allocated and it's prerequisite is finished is found. if no such process is found then core will be idle. if we have a process then it will ran until is finished. when is finished, all of the task that had the finished task as prerequisite will come back to ready queue. system will finished when all tasks are done and no new task is coming and queues are empty.

+# How to Run
+download the repository and run Main class. use in.txt as a sample input.